frconor-ebook/meditations/_posts/2025-06-13-generosity-towards-god.md

 St. Paul said to the first Christians in Rome, "I appeal to you therefore, brethren, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship" (Rom.
 12:1).

 Each Christian should unite himself with Christ in the Holy Mass.
-St. Pius XII in his encyclical *Mediator Dei* says, "In order that the offering by which the faithful offer the divine Victim in this sacrifice to the heavenly Father may have its full effect, it is necessary that the people add something else, namely, the offering of themselves as a victim" (Pius XII, Encyclical, *Mediator Dei*, Point 98, November 20, 1947).
+St. Pius XII in his Encyclical *Mediator Dei* says, "In order that the offering by which the faithful offer the divine Victim in this sacrifice to the heavenly Father may have its full effect, it is necessary that the people add something else, namely, the offering of themselves as a victim" (Pius XII, Encyclical, *Mediator Dei*, Point 98, November 20, 1947).

 "Each should consecrate himself to the furthering of the divine glory, desiring to become as like as possible to Christ in his most grievous sufferings" (*ibid*., Point 99).